physicsQ/fast_ICA/README.md

 ------------------------------------------------------------------------------

 This code is the realization of Fast Indepedent Component Analysis (FAST_ICA) proposed by Aapo Hyvarinen and Erkki Oja in their paper.
-Suppose you have
+Suppose you have n independent